The heat kernel of the asymmetric quantum Rabi model: Introduction

 \section{Introduction}

-The quantum Rabi model (QRM) is widely recognized as one of the fundamental models in quantum optics.
-The study of its properties, and those of its generalizations, is in the spotlight in theoretical and experimental physic.
-One of the main motivation is the possible application of the QRM to quantum computing.
-More recently, there has also been an interest for the study of the mathematical properties of the QRM (see e.g. \cite{BdMZ2019,KRW2017,Sugi2016}).
-Among these, we remark that in \cite{RW2020hk} an explicit formula for the heat kernel of the QRM was obtained based on the Trotter-Kato product formula.
-The derivation, while mostly elementary in nature, involves the use of several techniques not common to this type of computation, such as the the use of harmonic analysis on the finite groups $\Z_2 (:= \Z/2\Z)$ or an extensive combinatorial (graph theoretical) discussion.
-The resulting expression is an infinite sum of multiple integrals, which may be interpreted as orbits of the action of the infinite symmetric group on the inductive limit of the groups $\Z_2^n$ ($n \geq 0$).
-We refer the reader to \cite{RW2020z} for more details.
+The quantum Rabi model (QRM) is widely recognized as one of the fundamental models in quantum optics and the study of its properties has been in the spotlight in theoretical and experimental physics for a number of years.
+One of the main drivers is the possible application of the QRM to the development quantum computing and quantum information sciences.
+In parallel, there is a growing interest in the mathematical study of the properties of the QRM and its spectrum (see e.g. \cite{BdMZ2019,KRW2017,Sugi2016, KW2019}).

+Notably, in \cite{RW2020hk} the explicit (or analytical) formula for the heat kernel of the QRM was obtained based on the Trotter-Kato product formula.
+The derivation involves the use of several techniques not common to this type of computation, such as the the use of harmonic analysis on the family of finite groups $\{\Z_2^n\}_{n\geq 0}$ or an extensive combinatorial (graph theoretical) discussion.
+The resulting expression is an power series with coefficients given by certain multiple integrals, which are interpreted as orbits of the action of the infinite symmetric group on the inductive limit of the groups $\Z_2^n, n \geq 0$, or as a as a type of discrete path integral \cite{RW2020z}.
+We note that conventional approaches using, for instance methods based on Feynman integrals or Feynman-Kac formulas, have not produced fully explicit formulas for the heat kernel of the QRM.

-An examination of the computation of the heat kernel for the QRM quickly reveals that it can be generalized to Hamiltonians other than the QRM Hamiltonian.
-Thus, the understanding of the scope and limitations of the technique is an important topic of research.
-In this paper, as an starting point for this program, we extend the computation of the heat kernel to one of the simplest generalizations of the QRM, the asymmetric quantum Rabi model (AQRM).
-The Hamiltonian of the AQRM is given by
+A careful examination of the computation of the heat kernel for the QRM reveals that it may be generalized to systems (physical or mathematical) other than the QRM Hamiltonian.
+Therefore, the understanding of the scope and limitations of the method is a significant topic of research in both in mathematical and theoretical physics.
+In this paper, as an starting point for this program, we extend the computation of the heat kernel to one of the simplest, yet significant, generalizations of the QRM, the asymmetric quantum Rabi model (AQRM).